Tapad/sbt-hadoop-oss/README.md

 ### Integration with the built-in `packageBin` task
 By default, sbt-hadoop is configured to upload the resulting artifact of the `packageBin` task to HDFS.

-The only required configuration is setting your `hadoopClasspath` and your `hadoopHdfsArtifactPath`, and manually enabling the `HadoopPlugin`.
+It is still required to configure your `hadoopClasspath`, set your `hadoopHdfsArtifactPath`, and manually enable the `HadoopPlugin`.

 ```
+hadoopClasspath := hadoopClasspathFromExecutable.value

+hadoopHdfsArtifactPath := new HdfsPath(s"/tmp/${name.value}-${version.value}.jar")

 enablePlugins(HadoopPlugin)
 ```